top of page

 As the climate crisis results in changing temperatures, weather patterns, and more intense and a higher frequency of major storms, I am committed to Northampton being part of the climate solution.

-As a City Councilor, I will support and continue to implement the elements of the Sustainable Northampton Plan.
-I will push the city to not only fulfill the Northampton Climate Resilience & Regeneration Plan, but to exceed its benchmarks.
+As a City Councilor, I have supported every measure introduced to implement the elements of the Sustainable Northampton Plan.
+As a city, we are working to not only fulfill the Northampton Climate Resilience & Regeneration Plan, but to exceed its benchmarks.
 We must act urgently to ensure that all city government buildings and operations are net carbon neutral well before 2030.
 That's completely in the hands of local government, after all.
 And I believe by working together we can get Northampton, as a city, to net carbon neutral decades before the Plan's stated goal of 2050.
 We can reduce greenhouse gas emissions by at least 85% by increasing building efficiency, replacing sources of electricity generation with renewable energy sources, shifting toward electric vehicle use and alternative forms of transportation, and ensuring that land use patterns in Northampton support the City’s goals of becoming net carbon neutral.

 Because climate change impacts our most vulnerable residents more significantly, it is essential to incorporate equity and environmental justice principles as a top priority in Northampton’s environmental planning and implementation.
 This includes social investments to ensure that vulnerable residents have options when extreme temperatures, storms, and flooding occur.